Let’s start with a simple question:

 A problem can have more than one solution.
 The slime has access to one solution.
 Humans have access to another solution and that is not always the best one.
 We could find out, someday, that a virus can do even better.

-Here is a simple example of a problem having more than one solution.
 Let’s say that you want to have the total of the first 100 numbers: 1+2+3…. +100 = ?
-You could start adding 1+2=3 and 3+3= 6 and 6+4 = 10….
-This is a lot of work.

 A better way would be to say that 1+100 = 101 and 2+99=101 and 3+98 =101….
-We have 50 groups of 101.
-The total is 101x50 = 5050
+We have 50 groups and the total of each group is 101.
+Our total is 101x50 = 5050

 The first solution is labor intensive.
 The second one requires access to more thinking.
 Depending on the thinking at your disposal you would use one solution or the other.